craftingforchrist/Legal/rules.md

-Last Modified: 16th of January 2024
+Last Modified: 5th of September 2024

 # A. Network Global Guidelines
 > These rules apply to all Crafting For Christ services.